Skip to main content

 -h Display this help message

--n NAMESPACE Specify the namespace to use
+-n NAMESPACE Specify the namespace to use (required)

--e EXCLUDE_COMPONENTS Comma-separated list of components to exclude from the check (reference of the component is the root key used in the chart)
+-e EXCLUDE_COMPONENTS Comma-separated list of Components to exclude from the check (reference of the component is the root key used in the chart)

 Example Command: